 - Asana, or the correct posture of the body.
 The perfection of Asana is required in order to stick to one particular place or time.
 You cannot do perfect meditation without sticking to one particular place.

 - Pratyahara is controlling the food for the senses.
-The enjoyments of senses are nothing but the food of your senses.
+The enjoyments of the senses are nothing but the food of your senses.
 They need to be controlled in order to understand their nature.
 This is the compulsion before contemplation.

 - Dharana is the contemplation.
 You need to contemplate the elements of yoga as specified above in the list to get a continuous flow of concentration which is the next stage.